Meijun-Gao/gBGC_Phylo_HMM/README.md

 `myFun.py` is accessorial file.
 As for `\tree_files`, it includes all unrooted phylogenetic trees for two different number of taxa (`\tree_files\taxa4_dif_topo.txt`, `\tree_files\taxa4_dif_topo.txt`) and random model trees to simulate the phylogenetic histories for simulation data (`\tree_files\taxa4_modeltree.txt`, `\tree_files\taxa5_modeltree.txt`).

+For this simulation code, we pre-set the locations of the hotspots, but they can be modified in the code easily.
+For 4 taxa, one hotspot is located from 2000 to 4000, and two hotspots are located from 1000 to 3000 and 4000 to 4500, respectively.
+For 5 taxa, one hotspot is located from 500 to 1300, and two hotspots are located from 500 to 1200 and 1500 to 1800, respectively.

 [^2]: http://home.uchicago.edu/~rhudson1/
 [^3]: https://snoweye.github.io/phyclust/document/Seq-Gen.v.1.3.2/Seq-Gen.Manual.html